 Below are some of the frequently asked questions we receive from families thinking of applying to Tanglin.
-If you cannot find the answer to your query, the Admissions Team is available to assist and advise.
-Please don't hesitate to get in touch.
+If you cannot find the answer to your query, please email our Admissions Team.

 What is your school's mission?